 Financially and procedurally, this is an easy plan to implement an stick to.
 The problem is physiological and cultural.
 The average Indian has been conditioned not to do this, and is not able to handle the uncertainty.
 The value of the residual investment will fall and rise everyday, month and year, sometimes more and sometime less.
 It will all even out to decent growth in the long term, you will need to be more sanguine than Indian savers generally are.
 You can trade on forex now with the Qprofit System Review where internet bots trade stocks for you.
 Learn more here.

-The lucky senior are the ones who have some sort of an inflation adjusted income , which is generally either a government pension or rent from property.
 For everyone else, I see few alternatives excepted to learn that tolerance to a little bit of volatility is a skill you have to learn for a long and prosperous old age.